-A roof’s surface coating can protect it from UV radiation and foot traffic.
-For EPDM (ethylene propylene diene terpolymer) or ballasted roofs, this type of coating can greatly extend the life of the structure.
-If the coating is damaged, wears off or becomes displaced, it will no longer serve as a protective layer.
-This means maintenance will be required.
+The surface coating on a roof can protect it from UV radiation and foot traffic.
+This type of coating can extend the life of EPDM (ethylene propylene diene terpolymer) or ballasted roofs.
+If the coating suffers damage, wears away, or becomes displaced, it no longer functions as a protective layer.

 8 Signs You Need a New Roof: Time for That New Roof

-- Bald spots and missing granules.
-These shingle issues can be from many different roofing problems.
-Sometimes shingles will look like they have holes in them with what looks like threads or even cotton.
-This is a sure sign you have real roofing problems.
-Manufacturers defects, overheating, blistering, hail damage and foot traffic can cause these issues.
+- Bald spots and missing granules: Several issues can cause bald spots and missing granules.
+Shingles may appear to have holes in them with what appear to be threads or even cotton.
+Manufacturer defects, overheating, blistering, hail damage, and foot traffic can cause these problems.

-- Neighbors are getting new roofs.
-Homes that are built around the same time experience the same amount of wear and tear and this would be a good indication you at least need a roof inspection.
-You could have even been out of town when a hail storm came through your neighborhood and you would not even know it without seeing your neighbors getting new roofs.
+- Your neighbors are replacing their roofs: Homes built around the same time experience the same amount of wear and tear.
+Thus, it is a good sign that you may need a roof inspection.
+You could have been out of town when a hailstorm hit your neighborhood and not realized it until you saw your neighbors getting new roofs.

-- Dark streaks.
-While this could be a sign of a bigger issue, it’s often simply caused by airborne algae.
-If this is the case, a solution of 50:50 water and bleach can be sprayed on the roof to try and remove streaks.
-Protect the granules by using a low-volume garden hose, and make sure to protect your landscaping from runoff.
-This is not a suggested course of action due to the probability of roof granule damage, however, if you are trying to push off buying a new roof for a little longer you may not have much to lose.
+- Streaks of dark color: While this could show a bigger problem, airborne algae frequently caused it.
+Here, you can spray a 50:50 solution of water and bleach on the roof to remove streaks.
+Use a low-volume garden hose to protect the granules and landscaping from runoff.
+Because of the possibility of roof granule damage, this is not a recommended course of action.
+Yet, if you are trying to put off buying a new roof for a little longer, you may not have much to lose.

-- Moss growth.
-A lack of sunlight in cool, moist climates can result in moss growth.
-Unfortunately, this isn’t always just cosmetic.
-Moss can trap water and even damage granules when freezing temperatures occur.
-You can brush off moss if careful not to damage shingles, but it will likely grow back.
+- Moss development: Moss can grow in cool, moist climates because of a lack of sunlight.
+Unfortunately, this is not always a cosmetic issue.
+When freezing temperatures occur, moss can trap water and even damage granules.
+You can brush away moss while being careful not to damage the shingles.
+But it will most likely grow back.

-No two roofs are created equally, so it’s important to consider the structure itself before deciding on a new roofing system.
-Will it constantly be exposed to foot traffic or UV rays?
-If so, your selected roof should be resistant to these problems.
-This thermal movement could turn into an issue, but the EPDM membrane is the perfect solution thanks to its lower stretchability.
+No two roofs are the same.
+Hence, it is critical to consider the structure before deciding on a new roofing system.
+Will it resist constant foot traffic or UV rays?
+If so, your roof must be resistant to these challenges.
+Thermal movement could be an issue, but the EPDM membrane is the ideal solution due to its lower stretchability.